No Earthly Connection: Recording

 Château d'Hérouville pictured in 1970.

 Wakeman recalled the difficulty in getting A&M to understand and support No Earthly Connection partly due to the length of "Music Reincarnate" which occupied the entire first side and finish on part of the second.
 The label suggested to have parts cut in order for the track to fit on a single side, but Wakeman refused as its length was what he intended the piece to be.
-He also refused to extend the piece to fill both sides entirely as it resembled the problem he had with the Yes album Tales from Topographic Oceans (1973), a double album containing four, side long tracks that were deliberately extended to fit each side of a vinyl, an idea that Wakeman disagreed with.
+He also refused to extend the piece to fill both sides entirely as it resembled the problem he had with the Yes album Tales from Topographic Oceans (1973), a double album containing four, side long tracks that were deliberately extended to fit each side of an lp, an idea that Wakeman disagreed with.
 Instead, Wakeman filled the second side with two "related story wise" tracks, "The Prisoner" and "The Lost Cycle".

 The album was recorded from January to March 1976 with Wakeman credited as the producer.
 He was joined by engineer Paul Tregurtha and engineering assistant Didier Utard.
 Wakeman lived in the studio building with the engineers for the entire time, with his band members staying for a large amount of it.
 At one point in the recording, Wakeman woke up during the night after he thought of a particular sound he wished to put onto tape and woke an engineer to record it.
 "There was something quite magical about that and I've never been able to do it ever again".
-When Wakeman needed a waterfall effect and felt dissatisfied with a vinyl of pre-recorded waterfall sounds, he got his band mates to pour jugs of water into a tin bathtub that was placed in a cellar for echo and recorded it.
+When Wakeman needed a waterfall effect and felt dissatisfied with an lp of pre-recorded waterfall sounds, he got his bandmates to pour jugs of water into a tin bathtub that was placed in a cellar for echo and recorded it.
 He was dissatisfied with the result and it was too short, so he suggested they all drink wine and urinate in the bath at the same time.

 Upon completion, Wakeman accidentally flicked some marmalade onto the master tape as he was eating.
 This resulted in Tregurtha spending several hours carefully washing off around 300 feet of tape using soap and water without damaging it.
 Should the tape have become useless, Wakeman said they would have had to fly the band over and rerecord the parts.
 In a 2003 interview, Wakeman said he could hear any section of No Earthly Connection and recall what time of the day he put them to tape.
 During the recording, Wakeman found himself sitting on a wall crying in a village miles from the studio.
 "I still don't know how I got there or why I was crying" and added, "It was as if my mind had blown a fuse".
 He said his album Out There (2003) is, in many ways, a sequel to No Earthly Connection.